TCG's Global Reach

 In 2007, TCG produced Global Tapas—a presentation of new international works in translation at the TCG National Conference in Minneapolis.
 Mexican playwright, Javier Malpica’s Our Dad Is In Atlantis received considerable attention and has been published in American Theatre magazine and produced by several TCG member theatres;

-TCG/ITI-US has hosted several convenings and conversations with the field regarding international exchange including the ACTivate Change: Bridging Cultural Exchange and Creativity pre-conference (June 2009) in Washington DC.
+TCG/ITI-US has hosted several convenings and conversations with the field regarding international exchange including the ACTivate Change: Bridging Cultural Exchange and Creativity Pre-Conference (June 2009) and the 2016 Finding Home: Migration, Exile, and Belonging Pre-Conference in Washington DC.
 This historic gathering united 115 international artists, representatives from theatres, government agencies, labor unions and cultural ministries;